kavia-common/javascript-playground-221940-221949/frontend_react_js/README.md

 A lightweight React + Vite SPA providing a minimal JavaScript playground.

+## Theme (Light/Dark)

+- Use the "Dark Mode"/"Light Mode" button in the header to toggle themes.
+- Your preference is saved to localStorage and will be automatically applied on next visit.
+- On first load, the app respects your system preference (prefers-color-scheme).

 ## Scripts

 - npm run dev — start Vite dev server on 0.0.0.0:3000 (BROWSER=none)